ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-A client responds to this challenge by constructing a key authorization from
+A client fulfills this challenge by constructing a key authorization from
 the "token" value provided in the challenge and the client's account key.
 The
 client then provisions the key authorization as a resource on the HTTP server
 for the domain in question.